1yusf/BasicRecon/README.md

 # 🔍 Basic Recon

-Cybersecurity Recon & Password Audit Toolkit

-Basic Recon is an open-source cybersecurity toolkit developed in Python to simplify the reconnaissance phase of security assessments.
-Rather than relying on multiple standalone tools and switching between different terminal sessions, this project provides a centralized command-line interface that combines several essential reconnaissance and password analysis utilities into one lightweight application.
+Basic Recon is an open-source cybersecurity toolkit developed in Python.
+Rather than relying on multiple standalone tools and switching between different terminal sessions, this project provides a centralized command-line interface that combines multiple tools into one lightweight application.